LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 **Note 2:** When creating the database, `PAGESIZE` is important.
 So *do* use the statement below and not, e.g., the environment variable `DBNAME` of the [Db2 Docker container](https://hub.docker.com/r/ibmcom/db2) to generate the database; otherwise the step *Deploy new schema* below will fail with `SQLCODE=-286, SQLSTATE=42727`.

-To create the PostgreSql database and database user, use the following commands:
+To create the PostgreSQL database and database user, use the following commands:

 ``` shell
 psql postgres